victorgarciaesgi/regle/docs/src/core-concepts/validation-properties.md

 # Validation properties

-Validation properties are computed values or methods available in every nested rule status (including `regle`)
+Validation properties are computed values or methods available in every nested rule status (including `r$` and `regle`)

 Let's make a simple exemple to explain the different properties